florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 Thus, the `ret` instruction fetches the wrong address and the exploit doesn't work.

 After having a lot of problems with this issue, I found a comment online suggesting to add the `-mpreferred-stack-boundary=2` compiler flag which instructs `gcc` to align on 4 bytes (2^2) instead of 16 bytes.
-__This additional flag is used throughout all of the following examples!__
+__This additional flag is used throughout all of the following examples if compiled in 32 bit mode!__
 With this change, the same part of the assembly code was generated as follows:

 ```asm